ibm-cloud-docs/containers/cs_clusters.md

 For free clusters, the cluster's worker nodes are connected to an IBM-owned public VLAN and private VLAN by default during cluster creation.
 For standard clusters, you must connect your worker nodes to a private VLAN.
 You can either connect your worker nodes to both a public VLAN and the private VLAN, or to the private VLAN only.
 If you want to connect your worker nodes to a private VLAN only, you can designate the ID of an existing private VLAN during cluster creation or [create a new private VLAN](/docs/cli/reference/softlayer/index.html#sl_vlan_create).
 However, you must also configure an alternative solution to enable a secure connection between worker nodes and the Kubernetes master.
 For example, you can configure a Vyatta to pass traffic from the private VLAN worker nodes to the Kubernetes master.
 See "Set up a custom Vyatta to securely connect your worker nodes to the Kubernetes master" in the [IBM Cloud infrastructure (SoftLayer) documentation](https://knowledgelayer.softlayer.com/procedure/basic-configuration-vyatta) for more information.

+**Note**: If you have multiple VLANs for a cluster or multiple subnets on the same VLAN, you must turn on VLAN spanning so that your worker nodes can communicate with each other on the private network.
+For instructions, see [Enable or disable VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).

 ### Worker node memory limits
 {: #resource_limit_node}